Ethics, Society, and Culture Minor

 For information, contact the Department of Philosophy, 212 Hall Auditorium, 513-529-2440.

 This minor offers students not majoring in philosophy an opportunity to pursue philosophical questions concerning ethics, culture, and society -- what it means to live in the world with others.
-Students wishing to sign up for the minor should register their interest with the chief departmental advisor.
+Students wishing to sign up for the minor should register their interest with the lead departmental advisor.
 A minimum 2.00 GPA is required for all courses in the minor, and courses must be taken for a grade, not credit/no credit.
-Special-topics courses at the 300 and 400-levels may also count toward the minor (subject to approval).
+Students may only receive credit for one minor in the Department of Philosophy.

 Program Requirements